mattsalinero/mechanalysis/mech_spec.md

 ---
 ## Potential Extensions

-- Classifieds board analysis (for post-group buy interest in sets)
+- classifieds board analysis (for post-group buy interest in sets)
-- Further topic content analysis:
+- further topic content analysis:
   - number of kits per buy
   - number/distribution of different vendors
   - sentiment analysis of first page posts
-- Other data sources (such as reddit)
+- other data sources (such as reddit)
-- Automatic data intake and publishing:
+- automatic data intake and publishing:
   - public dashboard/report
   - automated intake and processing of data for dashboard